-The academy continues to be very heavily oversubscribed with record numbers applying for places for September 2018 (1,241 applications for 180 places in Year 7).
-The new admissions policy which prioritises Pupil Premium students has supported an increase in Pupil Premium students joining the school; 19% of students in Year 7 in 2017-2018 were in receipt of Pupil Premium.
+The academy continues to be very heavily oversubscribed with an extremely high number of applications for September 2020 (1,245 applications for 180 places in Year 7).
+The admissions policy which prioritises Pupil Premium students has supported an increase in Pupil Premium students joining the school; on average 22% of students in Year 7 in 2019-2020 were in receipt of Pupil Premium.